klaftertief-symphony/language_redirect/README.md

 2. first matched language code in browser settings
 3. default language code (first in saved preferences)

+For developers: Have a look at `lib/class.languager.php` for using language codes internal.

 ## Change Log ##

 **Version 1.0**